 No fault divorce will allow couples to end their marriage or civil partnership without having to blame each other for the breakdown of their relationship.

-Under new law, due to be implemented on 6th April 2022, couples will no longer have to use one of the five facts for divorce (desertion, adultery, unreasonable behaviour, 2 years separation with consent or 5 years separation without consent).
+The new law is due to be implemented on 6th April 2022.
+Under this new law couples will no longer need to use one of the five facts for divorce (desertion, adultery, unreasonable behaviour, 2 years separation with consent or 5 years separation without consent), instead they will make a declaration that the marriage has irretrievably broken down.

 What does a no fault divorce mean?